adamkong1995/mircofrontend-sso/README.md

 ## Key takeaway

 > **SSO and unified UX do not require a monolith.**
-> Redirect-based authentication scales across frameworks, domains, and generations of applications.
+> Redirect-based authentication scales across frameworks, domains, and generations of applications without forcing rewrites.

 ---